jawooson/AI_Project_3/README.md

 ## 2 Neural Bag of Words
 The NBOW model takes an average of the word vectors in the input text and performs classification with a logistic regression layer.
 Essentially the NBOW model is a fully connected feed forward network with BOW input.

 [Academic paper discussing nbow](https://www.aclweb.org/anthology/W16-1626.pdf)

-## 3 Discuss BoW implementation in CodeSearchNet## I'm going to need to discuss MRR and the other evaluation metrics used.
-I think this resource will be good.
+## 3 Discuss BoW implementation in CodeSearchNet